saturneric/GpgFrontend-Manual/src/content/docs/guides/understand-interface.md

 ### Dashboard Actions Menu

-The dashboard actions menu facilitates quick and easy access to common functionalities related to the content of the information board.
-It empowers users to efficiently manage and process large chunks of content on the Information Board for various purposes.
+The dashboard actions menu, located below the Information Board, provides quick and easy access to essential functions related to the content displayed.
+It empowers users to efficiently manage and process large chunks of information for various purposes.

 #### Copy

-This function allows users to swiftly capture significant portions of content from the Information Board for other applications.
+This function allows users to swiftly capture significant portions of content from the Information Board for use in other applications.
+Simply select the content you need and use this button to copy it to the clipboard.

 #### Save File

-This operation archives the contents of the information board into the file system, utilizing the UTF-8 format.
-Although the resultant output file lacks a suffix, it is essentially in a plain text format.
+This operation archives the contents of the Information Board into the file system in UTF-8 format.
+Although the resultant output file does not have a suffix, it is essentially plain text and can be opened with any text editor.

 #### Clear

-This command promptly purges all content from the information board.
-The clearance includes both the contents and statuses of the information board.
-A new operation (such as encryption) will automatically trigger this clearing process.
+This command promptly purges all content from the Information Board, including both the displayed contents and statuses.
+Any new operation, such as encryption or decryption, will automatically trigger this clearing process, ensuring that the Information Board always displays the most current and relevant information.

-### Optional Actions Menu

-In addition to the Information Board, an Optional Actions Menu will be presented below it.
-If any auxiliary operations can be performed post your main operation (such as displaying more detailed information, sending encrypted text via email, etc.), the access points for these supplementary tasks will be made available here.

-## Key ToolBox
+## Key Toolbox

-This feature presents a comprehensive list of key pairs stored on your device, intended for use with Gpg operations.
-The keys within the ToolBox are classified into multiple categories, each corresponding to a unique usage context.
-Additionally, the ToolBox provides access to a variety of common operations, all of which can be found in the Key List Menu.
+The Key Toolbox on the right side of the interface lists all available keys, including public and private keys.
+The columns provide details such as key type, name, and email address.
+You can select keys from this list to perform various operations such as encryption, decryption, signing, and verification.

 ### Usage

 Most Gpg-related operations require specifying a key pair (for tasks like encryption, decryption, signature, etc.).
-You can select the checkbox in the first column of the Key ToolBox's table to designate one or more keys for your operation.
+You can select the checkbox in the first column of the Key Toolbox's table to designate one or more keys for your operation.
 Categories that contain only public keys are frequently utilized in cryptographic scenarios.

 ### Classification

-The ToolBox showcases categories via tabbed display.
+The Toolbox showcases categories via tabbed display.
 None of these categories include any expired or revoked keys.
 To view such keys, you should refer to the Key Manager.
 The default category comprises all private and public keys.
 During any operation, only the keys from the currently selected category will be